EffrenAnthony/deel-challenge/questions.md

 3. Describe 3 ways to pass information from a component to its PARENT.

 - Handle a state in the parent and pass by props the set function to the child, in order to update the state in the child and have that value in the parent.
-- Handle data by reference, aswell as the state handler, we can pass a reference by props to the child from the parent, handle in the child and receibe the data in the parent.
+- Handle data by reference, as well as the state handler, we can pass a reference by props to the child from the parent, handle in the child and receive the data in the parent.
-- Use context to have global state handlers that can be read in parent and setted in the child.
+- Use context to have global state handlers that can be read in parent and set in the child.

 4. Give 2 ways to prevent components from re-rendering.